Looking for Merci

 “Must be an emergency.
 He came and got his wife, too, before we even started serving.
 I managed, but Lord I hope they alright.
 You know they got family that’s been on the sick and shut-in for months now.”

-The next Sunday, I called Merci’s name in a loud whisper around the church grounds until youth service started.
-No call came, but I knew she’d be here today.
-She had to be.
-Nobody ever got on punishment that bad where they couldn’t come to church.
-When she didn’t show up to the annex, I escaped.
+The next Sunday, Whitney called Merci’s name in a loud whisper around the church grounds until youth service started.
+She just knew she’d be at the service.
+Nobody ever got punished so badly they couldn’t come to church.
+When she didn’t show up to the annex, Whitney escaped again.
 Called out Merci?
-Merci? in the bathroom and back hallways.
-Another lap.
-Then I noticed her mama and daddy’s car wasn’t in the parking lot either.
+Merci? in the bathroom and back hallways until she noticed Merci’s daddy’s car wasn’t in the parking lot either.
 The search ended in the kitchen.
-Mama was alone, and too tired to fuss, so she put me to work.
+Her mama was alone, and too tired again to fuss about Whitney not being in the youth church.
+Mama put her to work instead.

-“Well, and don’t you go repeating this, her mama called the kitchen this morning and said they won’t be back.
+“Well, baby, I don’t know if you’ll be seeing her much.
+And don’t you go repeating this, but her mama called the kitchen this morning and said they won’t be back.
 Apologized for leaving me alone today like she did.
 Somebody was supposed to come help.
-But, you know everybody who wanna work already working somewhere else,” Mama paused and faced me, concerned.
+But, you know everybody who wanna work already working somewhere else,” Mama paused, taking a deep breath.

 “Merci got into some trouble around here or something.
-Pastor wanted them to stay, but they said they gonna start fresh at a new church,” She paused to wipe the sweat.
+They said they gonna start fresh at a new church,” She paused to wipe the sweat.

-Mama mused about what the trouble could be—the things girls my age get into with either boys, or reefer, or back talkin’.
-I couldn't hear her.
-A big hole opened up in my chest.
-Pain so sharp it felt hot.
+Mama mused about what the trouble could be—the things girls their age get into with either boys, or reefer, or back talkin’.
+Whitney couldn't hear her.
+A big hole opened up in her chest filled with a white-hot pain.

 “I’m so glad you didn’t get caught up in all that.
 It’s always the quiet ones.
 Lord knows what I’d do if you got into some mess,” Mama sighed.

 Everything was as it always was outside.
-I even left a little room for Merci on the bench.
 The yard.
 The sounds of the organ.
 The butterflies.
-All the same, except none of it mattered without her.
+All the same, except none of it mattered without Merci.
 The cake was sweeter than usual.
-The glaze a little thicker.
-I pushed my lips together to feel the sweetness and the sin, looked up to heaven, and cried out for Merci one more time.
+The glaze was a little thicker.
+Whitney pushed her lips together to feel the sweetness and remembered the sin that didn’t feel much like how she thought sin was supposed to feel.
+One last time, she looked up to heaven and cried out for Merci.

 Merci crashed into every room she entered.
-A goddess wrapped in the colors of sunsets and the bulk of waist-length braids, caged in a proper bun on top of her head like a lightbulb.
-She commanded attention like the reverence of deep thunder rumbling in the distance.
+A goddess wrapped in the colors of sunsets.
+The bulk of waist-length braids, caged in a proper bun on top of her head like a lightbulb.
+She commanded attention like deep thunder rumbling in the distance.

 Merci sipped an emotional support Bordeaux in the bullshit-mashup-shop and waited.
 She flipped through receipts from her agenda - spa facial, the results of a phone call with her personal concierge to secure the Brunello Cucinelli and Pyer Moss items she had to have, and a 3-hour lunch.
 A triumphant and packed Tuesday, as usual.
 She turned the Cartier bracelet shaped like a nail wrapped around her delicate wrists as her phone buzzed with a reminder - BORING ASS DINNER at 7pm.

-A long hiss rippled the red in her glass.
+A long sigh rippled the red in her glass as she lifted it to her lips.
 For years, Merci’s wife dragged her to dinner with someone, the opening of something, or whatever else a budding power player in this city must attend to be seen by the right people.
 Black lesbians were all the rage this season - and double points if you’re married - so their schedule was packed more than usual.

 At precisely 7 p.m., dinner with the board of god-knows-what to secure funding would drag on for hours.
 Merci would charm the golden geese in the room with her beauty, and she would sprinkle the conversation with a few hints of the business degree she never used.

 Whenever it was over, her wife would pretend to take a call, which happened to conveniently line up with the Chief of Staff's need to catch a cab outside.
-Then they’d go home.
-Fuck for her wife’s pleasure, and Merci would sit in the window, leaving tear stains on the glass—her wife snoring peacefully in the next room.
+At home, with her wife sound asleep, Merci would sit in the window, leaving tear stains on the glass—her wife snoring peacefully in the next room.
 Every inch of their apartment and their bank account belonged to her wife.
 Merci realized too late she was merely the last accessory.

 “I’d like to meet that wife of yours one day.
 You gon’ bring her down this way?” her mama asked softly on the last visit, in the way a woman spoke when she’d been robbed of her voice for too long.
 Merci was still not quite used to this level of acceptance.
 But she’d been without warmth for too long to turn it away.

 The door tugged.
 “Just a minute!”
-I yelled.
-I desperately held up a battery-powered mini-fan to my armpits to dry them.
+Whitney yelled, with a battery-powered mini-fan held up to her armpits.

 “Need help with anything?” the barista called out.
-I had inadvertently stared off into space again with a bag of dark roast in my hands.
+Whitney had inadvertently stared off into space again with a bag of dark roast in her hands.

 “That’s new; it’s a pink lemon loaf cake.
 Would you like some?” the barista answered.

 “Our loaf cake is basically a spin on pound cake.
-Not sure how long it’ll last in this neighborhood since we use,” she leaned in, motioning for me to step closer.
-I obliged.
+Not sure how long it’ll last in this neighborhood since we use,” the barista leaned in, motioning for Whitney to step closer.
+“Real butter!”

-“I don’t know how long you’re in town, but if you love cake, I know another cute little bakery we could try,” the barista smiled with a different sparkle in her eyes.
-Cold sweat dripped from my temple down the curve of my neck.
+“If you’re looking for the good stuff, I’d love to show you another bakery,” the barista smiled with a different sparkle in her eyes.
+Cold sweat dripped from Whitney’s temple down the curve of her neck.

-“I leave today, but thank you,” I lied, fleeing the scene.
+“I leave today, but thank you,” She lied, fleeing the scene.

-I doubled over at the corner of the block, my breath ragged.
+Whitney doubled over at the corner of the block, breath ragged.
 The feeling burned again.
-I’d tried everything to snuff it out over the years.
-The first was Ricky, the one who clumsily fumbled my bra hooks for five minutes in the back of his mama’s Altima back in high school.
-All the girls were doing it now, so I figured something would click for me when I did it—like when you had to bang an old TV back in the day to get it to work.
+She’d tried everything to snuff it out over the years.
+The first was Ricky, the one who clumsily fumbled her bra hooks for five minutes in the back of his mama’s Altima back in high school.
+All the girls were doing it then, so Whitney figured something would click for her when she did it—like when you had to bang an old TV back in the day to get it to work.
 It didn’t get that far.
-Instead, I went home that night, pisssssed, with breasts sticky from his spit.
+She went home that night, confused, with breasts sticky from his spit.

-Then, more recently, was my ex-boyfriend Luther.
-Two years, three months, and twenty-two days of watching paint dry.
+Then, more recently, was her ex-boyfriend Luther.
+A relationship that was two years, three months, and twenty-two days of watching paint dry.
 Luther was everything he was supposed to be—kind, patient, loving, and attentive.
-When I broke things off after finding an engagement ring in his sock drawer, he promised to change into whatever I needed.
-It was hopeless; I let him go and be a good husband to someone else and buried myself in work.
+Over the years she’d learned to fake enjoyment for what men liked and found some way to make it pleasurable for herself.
+Though it reminded her of that time she tried to go vegan and failed because it never did quite taste like the real thing.
+When Whitney broke things off after she found an engagement ring in his sock drawer, he promised to change into whatever she needed.
+It was hopeless; she let him go and be a good husband to someone else and buried herself in work.
 It was better for everyone that way.
-As an expert in high-stress situations, my job demanded my full attention.
-I could get lost in my work like a detective uncovering clues.
-It also gave Mama something to be proud of while she prayed for grandbabies.
+It also gave Mama something to be proud of as she prayed for grandbabies.

 “Ms. Robinson?
 Welcome.
 Glad you could make it,” a woman in a tailored grey suit, darkening the doorway.
 “I’m Robin, Founder and CEO.”

-“Ms. Green, actually,” I said, extending my hand.
+“Ms. Green, actually,” she said, extending her hand.
 “Michelle Robinson got sick late last night, so they flew me in as her replacement.
 But please, call me Whitney.
 I thought they emailed you.”

 “I’ve been on calls all morning—I apologize for the oversight.
 Well, Whitney, I’m glad you’re here.
 We’d like to get started right away.
 My Chief of Staff should have sent the documentation you’ll need.”